(Zhuo Yao Ji)

 All of the monsters have been banished from the world of humans.
 Following a civil war within the world of monsters during which the Monster King is killed, the pregnant Monster Queen flees into the human world.
 Elsewhere, Song Tianyin has grown up in Yongning Village after being abandoned by his father who was a Monster Hunter, and is now the town’s mayor.
 The female Monster Hunter Huo Xiaolan arrives in the village, during which Tianyin discovers that most of the villagers are monsters who hide in human form.
-Meanwhile, Liao Gang, who heads the Monster Hunt Bureau, is searching for the Queen and orders all of the Monster Hunters to capture every monster at large.
+Meanwhile, Liao Gang, who heads the Monster Hunt Bureau, is searching for the Queen and orders every Monster Hunter to capture every monster at large.
 In the forest, Tianyin is grabbed by the Monster Queen who transfers the unborn Monster King child into his belly.
-Left pregnant, he becomes an object of ridicule.
+Left pregnant, Tianyin becomes an object of ridicule.
 He and Xiaolan flee pursued by Monster Hunters where she persuades him they could sell the baby for the reward money.
-After the baby is born and they sell it, Tianyin changes his mind and they set out to rescue it as it is destined for Liao Gang’s dinner table to be served as a delicacy.
+After the baby is born, they sell it, However, after learning that it is destined for Liao Gang’s dinner table to be served as a delicacy, Tianyin changes his mind and they set out to rescue it.